headforwards-spd/headforwards-website/src/pages/info-pages/continuous-delivery.md

     isTwoColumns: true
     type: image-copy-component
     title: Made possible by Agile
+    content:
+      - type: markdown
         text: >-
           Continuous delivery is made possible by Agile practices.
 By breaking projects down into small packets of work and working on them in sprints, Headforwards teams can deliver against clients’ priorities faster.

           And with weekly – or even daily – release cycles, clients can easily add or change requirements and barriers, such as approval stage gates, are removed from the process completely.
     image: /uploads/postit-3.jpg
   - quote: >-
       Continuous delivery works really well with Agile development at